ModeShape/quickstart/README.md

 System requirements
 -------------------

-All you need to build the quickstarts is Java 7.0 (Java SDK 1.7) or better, Maven 3.0 or better.
-Each quickstart produces a web application (WAR) that is designed to be run on JBoss Wildfly 9.
+All you need to build the quickstarts is Java 8.0 (Java SDK 1.8) or better, Maven 3.0 or better.
+Each quickstart produces a web application (WAR) that is designed to be run on JBoss Wildfly 9 or 10.

 Contents
 --------